-Contract liabilities represents performance penalties arising from liquidated and ascertained damages and are in respect of late delivery of the projects undertaken by the Group.
+(b) Liquidated and ascertained damages are performance penalties in respect of late delivery of the projects undertaken by the Group.
 The contract liabilities have been recognised based on the expected liquidated and ascertained damages claims arising from the applicable terms and conditions stated in the Sales and Purchase Agreements.